Out of Hibernation: 1975 Opel Manta – Sold?

 Throughout the seventies, several domestic manufacturers reached out to their European and Asian counterparts to provide domesticated versions of their small cars to help them compete.
 Buick famously relied on importing German Opels to help increase showroom traffic among consumers who might not otherwise visit the dealership.
-One such example is this rare 1975 Opel Manta 20K mile survivor we spotted in December 2020 on Craigslist for the asking price of $13,500.
+One such example is this rare 1975 Opel Manta 20K mile survivor we spotted in December 2020 for the asking price of $13,500 and is now back here on Craigslist with the asking price now at $16,500.
 Referring to the Collector Car Market Review as a price guide, the private seller has their 20K original mile survivor priced about $2,000 that this guide’s #1 “Excellent” appraisal of $11,550.

 The Manta A was released in September 1970, two months ahead of the then-new Opel Ascona on which it was based.
 A competitor to the Ford Capri, it was a two-door “three-box” coupé, and featured distinctive round taillights, quite similar to those on the Opel GT and which in fact were used on the GT in 1973, its final model year.
 It took its name, and a few minor styling cues, from the Manta Ray concept car (1961), which also famously influenced the 1968 Chevrolet Corvette C3 (both Chevrolet and Opel had General Motors as their parent company).